You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 In fact, remote meeting etiquettes does not differ much from real-life meeting etiquettes.

-Thus, I think that this video conferencing etiquette guide didn’t mention anything that you don’t already know.
+Thus, I think that this virtual meeting etiquette guide didn’t mention anything that you don’t already know.

 The problem is that people are already too familiar with the rules but only fail to follow them.